This post is around 4,000 words long. It walks you through some of the setup processes, tools and plugins many successful probloggers use.

 Once you have created your account, or if you already have one, log into Google.

 You will see a page like the one below, to create your Google Analytics account, click on Sign up.

-On the next screen you enter information about your site and your location.
+On the next screen, you enter information about your website and your location.
 Complete each section of the form, and untick any of the sharing boxes you disagree with, then click on Get Tracking ID to get your code.

 You will see a screen asking to you agree to the terms of service.
 If you are not in the United States, change the country option to match your own, then click on I Accept.